intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_functions.md

 The optional [compile-time properties](#compile-time-properties) list `props` may specify `alignment` and/or `cache-hints`.
 The cache-hints are ignored for `(lacc-*)` and `(slm-*)` functions.

 ### Restrictions/assumptions:
 `Alignment` - if not specified by the `props` param, then `assumed` alignment is used.
-If the actual memory reference requires a smaller alignment than the `assumed`, then it must be explicitly passed in `props` argument.
+If the actual memory reference has a smaller alignment than the `assumed`, then it must be explicitly passed in `props` argument.

 | `Function` | `Assumed` alignment   | `Minimally required` alignment |
 |-|-|-|